ScArFaCe2020/rosetta-euno/README.md

 * UTXO cache for all accounts (accessible using the Rosetta `/account/balance` API)
 * Stateless, offline, curve-based transaction construction from any SegWit-Bech32 Address

-## System Requirements
-`rosetta-euno` has been tested on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
-This instance type has 8 vCPU and 16 GB of RAM.

 ### Network Settings
 To increase the load `rosetta-euno` can handle, it is recommended to tune your OS settings to allow for more connections.
 On a linux-based OS, you can run the following commands ([source](http://www.tweaked.io/guide/kernel)):